xuri/excelize-wasm/README.md

 ## Contributing

 Contributions are welcome!
 Open a pull request to fix a bug, or open an issue to discuss a new feature or change.

+### Build locally

+Ensure you have node and go installed.

+Install all dependencies with `npm install` and build with `npm run build`.
+This will compile the javascript to three different build targets and will build and generate the wasm gzip file.

+To build just the JS, you can run `npm run build:js`

+Run tests by running `npm run test`

 ## Licenses